-- nonviolence and social movements
+- social movements and social change;

 - network analysis of collective action

-- social movements
+- social movements and revolutions (comparative)

-2011 (with Derek Darves, Dreiling first author).
+2011 Dreiling, Michael C. and Derek Darves.
 “Corporations in American Trade Policy: A Network Analysis of Corporate-Dyad Political Action.”
-American Journal of Sociology 116(5): 1514-1563.
+American Journal of Sociology 116(5): 1514-1563